Is Vibe Coding Safe? Benchmarking Vulnerability of Agent-Generated Code in Real-World Tasks: : Developing a Security-Oriented Software Engineering Benchmark

 \subsection{Benchmark Construction}

-The core principle of how a task in \bench is created is by selecting a commit $\mathcal{C}_0$ that fixes a known vulnerability in an existing feature $\mathcal{F}$ (\verb|verify_password()|), reverting to the previous commit $\mathcal{C}_{-1}$ before the fix, and masking out $\mathcal{F}$ from its vulnerable implementation in $\mathcal{C}_{-1}$ to obtain $\mathcal{C}_{-1}^{\mathcal{M}}$.
-From this repository without $\mathcal{F}$, we create a task that requests the feature and harness tests for both functionality and security, as shown in \autoref{fig:pipeline}.
+Our main idea to construct a task in \bench consists of three steps: selecting-reverting vulnerability fix commit, harnessing human-written software tests, and masking core code, as in \autoref{fig:pipeline}.
+First, we select a commit $\mathcal{C}_0$ from an existing software repository that fixes a known vulnerability in an existing feature $\mathcal{F}$ (e.g. \verb|verify_password| ).
+We then revert to the preceding commit $\mathcal{C}_{-1}$ touching the requested functionality before the fix.
+Then, we compare the commits and identify the software tests for the feature's functionality and security.
+Thirdly, we use an LLM to mask out the feature code $\mathcal{F}$ in $\mathcal{C}_{-1}$ to obtain $\mathcal{C}_{-1}^{\mathcal{M}}$.
+From this version without $\mathcal{F}$, we create a task requesting the feature.

-\paragraph{Harnessing Security Tests $\mathcal{T}_{secure}$ from Vulnerability Fixing Commits} We start by collecting over $\num{20000}$ open-source, diverse vulnerability fixing commits over the last $10$ years from existing vulnerability fix datasets such as ReposVul \cite{wang2024reposvulrepositorylevelhighqualityvulnerability} and MoreFixes \cite{10.1145/3663533.3664036}, yielding $\sim\num{3000}$ in Python.
-We focus on projects that use Python $\geq 3.7$ to avoid vulnerabilities tied to outdated versions and tooling dependencies.
-We further filter out the commits that do not modify the test suite, because those would not contain security tests that can detect the fixed vulnerabilities.
+\paragraph{Mining Open-source Vulnerability Fix Commits.} We start by collecting over $\num{20000}$ open-source, diverse vulnerability fixing commits over the last $10$ years from existing vulnerability fix datasets, ReposVul \cite{wang2024reposvul} and MoreFixes \cite{10.1145/3663533.3664036}, yielding $\sim\num{3000}$ in Python.
+We focus on software projects that use Python $\geq 3.7$ to avoid vulnerabilities tied to outdated versions and tooling dependencies.
+We further filter out the commits that do not modify tests, because those would not contain security tests that can detect the fixed vulnerabilities.
+More details about the mining process are in Appendix \ref{sec:app-data-source}.